Tornamic/Tornamic/README.md

 ## About Me

-C# && C++ developer.
+C#/C++ developer, reverse engineer.
 I'm open to new projects, collaborations, and talks about development.

 ## Interests 🎮